wswager/flatiron_data_science_blog/why_i_chose_data_science.md

 Then I got divorced.

 The life I had been building for was gone.
-And I found myself working remotely  from home during COVID, answering phones all day from people complaining about their insurance, and hating it, but now, I was not doing it for a reason.
+Shortly after, I found myself working remotely  from home during COVID, answering phones all day from people complaining about their insurance, and hating it, but now, I was not doing it for a reason.

 I knew that I did not want a life of being unfulfilled and uninspired by my work; I wanted something I cared about.
 But I did not know what that was.
 ***